davepinch/pinchy.cc/content/topics/places/countries/canada/Flag_of_Canada_(Pantone).svg.md

 ---
 title: "Flag_of_Canada_(Pantone).svg"
-country: Canada
 "down the coast":
   - "Flag_of_the_United_States.svg"
   - "Flag_of_Washington.svg"
   - "Flag_of_the_State_of_Maine.svg"
+excerpt: >-
+  Flag of Canada introduced in 1965, using Pantone colors.
+This design replaced the Canadian Red Ensign design.
+The original uploader was Illegitimate Barrister at Wikimedia Commons.
+The current SVG encoding is a rewrite performed by MapGrid.
 license: public domain
 picture: content/topics/places/countries/canada/Flag_of_Canada_(Pantone).svg
+related: Canada (en.wikipedia.org)
 type: picture
 url: /commons.wikimedia.org/wiki/Flag_of_Canada_(Pantone).svg/
 website: "https://commons.wikimedia.org/wiki/File:Flag_of_Canada_(Pantone).svg"
 tags:
   - Canada
-  - Canada (en.wikipedia.org)
   - flag
   - leaf
   - SVG
-  - Canada (en.wikipedia.org)
 ---
-> Flag of Canada introduced in 1965, using Pantone colors.
-This design replaced the Canadian Red Ensign design.
-The original uploader was Illegitimate Barrister at Wikimedia Commons.
-The current SVG encoding is a rewrite performed by MapGrid.